Adefioye/API-Apps-Using-React-and-Bootstrap/README.md

 3. Truncating a certain number of lines of texts with ellipsis
 4. Implementing a tooltip
 5. Implementing a basic React router

+# TO-DOs

+1. Improve on the UI navigation bar
+2. Improve on mobile responsiveness by implementing breakpoints using bootstrap